ExampleWasTaken/simu-drive/docs/core-simulation/simulation-engine.md

 The update cycle principle means that the resolution of the simulation depends on the number of cycles performed per second.
 The more, the better.

-Each cycle is started by the simulation engine by sending the update signal to the top most component in the hierarchy.
+Each cycle is started by the simulation engine by sending an update signal to the top most component in the hierarchy.
-This will always be the [hardware orchestrator](./hardware-orchestrator.md) (see below as to why).
-It will send the update signal to its first child component, who sends it to its first child components, etc. After the bottom most component is reached it will start to update its state.
+This will always be the [hardware orchestrator](./hardware-orchestrator.md) (see why below).
+It will forward the update signal to its first child component, who sends it to its first child component, etc. After the bottom most component is reached, it will start to update its state.
 Once it's done its parent component will send the signal to its next child, which will update its state.
+Once all child components have updated their state, the parent component will then start to update its own state.

 You can think of the process as follows:
 ![Hierarchy example image](./resources/simu-drive-component-hierarchy-example.png)